Radhakunda

 |

-steps below white Carana-cinha that allows the waters of the
+below white Carana-cinha that allows the waters of the two sacred kundas

 |